Skip to main content

 Latest Release

-ONAP Oslo
+ONAP Paris

-Get the Code | Read the Docs | See Release Notes | Get the Architecture Overview | See the Wiki
+Get the Code | Read the Docs | See Release Notes | See the Wiki

-Oslo Release Highlights
+Paris Release Highlights

-The Oslo key features as follows:
+The Paris key features as follows:

 • Security Enhancements: ONAP projects have addressed critical security concerns by converting ports to HTTPS, removing hard-coded passwords, enabling Kubernetes pods to operate with non-root privileges, and mitigating Common Vulnerabilities and Exposures (CVEs).
 These measures have significantly bolstered the platform’s security.
 Additionally, by leveraging industry-standard/de facto security protocol and mechanisms such as Istio Service Mesh and Ingress Gateway, ONAP ensures secure inter- and intra-component communications.